jcruz97/tim-berners-lee/README.md

 * 'div' keeping their left instead of going on center of the page.

+* Some issues with margin & paddings.

+* Not enough commits done.

+* Not enough commentaries done.

 Don't be afraid to ask if you have an hesitation on how I work on this website or for any problem encountered.

 ### Done as part of the web-developper course @BeCode.